fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Add-AadrmTemplate.md

 ### -Names
 Specifies a list of names for the template.

 Create names and descriptions for multiple locale IDs by using the hash-table syntax in Windows PowerShell.
-There must be at least one name/description pair.
-The locale IDs for names and descriptions must match each other.
+There must be at least one name/description pair.The locale IDs for names and descriptions must match each other.

 $names = @{}